eddmash/powerorm/docs/source/form/form.rst

     }

-This defines a :ref:`Form<form_class>` class with a two fields (your_name).
+This defines a :ref:`Form<form_class>` class with a field (your_name).
 We've applied a human-friendly label to the field, which will appear in the <label> when it's rendered (although in this case, the label we specified is actually the same one that would be generated automatically if we had omitted it).

 The field's maximum allowable length is defined by :ref:`maxLength<form_charfield_maxlength>`.
-This does two things.
+This does two things.:

-It puts a **maxlength="100"** on the HTML **<input>** (so the browser should prevent the user from entering more than that number of characters in the first place).
-It also means that when Powerform receives the form back from the browser, it will validate the length of the data.
+- It puts a **maxlength="100"** on the HTML **<input>** (so the browser should prevent the user from entering more than that number of characters in the first place).
+- It also means that when Powerform receives the form back from the browser, it will validate the length of the data.

 A :ref:`Form<form_class>` instance has an :ref:`isValid()<form_is_valid>` method, which runs validation routines for all its fields.
 When this method is called, if all fields contain valid data, it will: